CyberT33N/gitlab-cheat-sheet/README.md

 <br><br>
-At this point your runner and gitlab-ee should be running.
+At this point your runner should be registered+running and gitlab-ee should be running too.
+With the settings from above you will get config file for your gitlab-runner which must exist:
+- services/gitlab-runner/config/gitlab-runner/config.toml

 After you registered your runner you do not have to run again the register command.
 You can use this script here:
 ```
 echo 'docker-compose down init..'
 sudo docker-compose down